What is MAP doing to help Palestinians in Gaza and the West Bank?

 Medical Aid for Palestinians (MAP) is delivering the largest humanitarian response in our history to meet the critical health and humanitarian needs caused by Israel’s genocide in Gaza, as well as escalating violence against Palestinians across the occupied West Bank.

-Since October 2023, Israeli forces have killed more than 61,700 Palestinians in Gaza, including over 17,900 children, and injured at least 154,500.
+Since October 2023, Israeli forces have killed more than 65,000 Palestinians in Gaza, including over 17,900 children, and injured at least 165,600.
 The actual death toll is likely higher, with many still trapped beneath the rubble.
-Israel’s atrocities in Gaza, including indiscriminate bombardment, total blockade, systematic attacks against healthcare, and mass forced displacement are all being committed with total impunity.
+Israel’s atrocities in Gaza, including indiscriminate bombardment, total blockade, systematic attacks against healthcare, and mass forced displacement have been committed with total impunity.

 Despite these enormous challenges, MAP remains committed to providing lifesaving healthcare and humanitarian aid to Palestinians.
-In 2024 alone, we reached nearly one million people in Gaza, working with 16 local partners.
+So far this year, we have served and supported nearly one million people in Gaza, working with 16 local partners.

-Since Israel’s collapse of the temporary ceasefire on 18 March 2025, Palestinians have experienced renewed bombardment and the systematic denial of aid, including food, water and medical supplies.
-MAP has responded by:
+Between Israel’s collapse of the temporary ceasefire on 18 March 2025 and the ceasefire beginning on 9 October 2025, Palestinians experienced renewed bombardment and the systematic denial of aid, including food, water and medical supplies.
+MAP responded by:

 Supporting Gaza’s health system